 If an individual wants to talk about a social issue, let them.
 Progress is driven by the ability to dialogue and communicate; leading to an understanding.

-A great example for this, would be technological research.
+A great example of this would be technological research.

 The fact is that we are constantly improving the face of technology, but are shackling ourselves with a false construct that is ludicrous.
 That the smallest dislike, towards of a form of communicating even a simple idea can be shut down; with the quick and righteous labelling as hate speech.

 This is, in fact, a warning light, that says that society is moving off the smooth path of development and into the dangerous zone of a negative societal upheaval.